Physical and Health Education

 Since 1926 SRU has been a leader in Health and Wellness Education.
 The Department of Physical and Health Education at SRU prepares both undergraduate and graduate students to become leaders in the growing field of Health, Wellness, and Physical Activity.

-Students take courses rooted in theory and practical experience, which prepares them to teach, lead ,and manage health, wellness and physical activity in schools, community, and commercial settings, or through entrepreneurial endeavors.
-Students can choose from two majors and four minors, which allow them to translate their personal interests and love of health and wellness into a career that benefits others.
+Students take courses rooted in theory and practical experience, which prepares them to teach, lead, and manage health, wellness and physical activity in schools, community, and commercial settings, or through entrepreneurial endeavors.
+Students can choose from two concentrations and four minors, which allow them to translate their personal interests and love of health and wellness into a career that benefits others.

-- We offer two majors - School Wellness Education and Physical Activity Fitness Management - which train students to be leaders in physical and health wellness and education through courses based in theory and practice.
+- We offer two concentrations - School Wellness Education and Physical Activity and Fitness Management - which train students to be leaders in physical and health wellness and education through courses based in theory and practice.

 - Students also have the opportunity to pursue one of four minors including Adapted Physical Activity, Adventure Fitness, Aquatics or Coaching.

-- Student organizations, such as FIT Club, Aquatics Club, Adapted Physical Activity Club, PHE Club and PAFM Club, provide students with leadership experience while fostering professionalism.
+- Student organizations, such as Aquatics Club, Adapted Physical Activity Council, School Wellness Education Council, and Physical Activity and Fitness Management Club, provide students with leadership experience while fostering professionalism.

 - The Department of Physical and Health Education at SRU also offers a master's degree in Adapted Physical Activity, which provides students with the theoretical and hands-on background to promote health and wellness to people with disabilities.